Kindergarten Information for the Tompkins County Public Library

 Second Grade Information for the Sciencenter

 Second grade classes visit the Sciencenter.
-The KDT! program at the Sciencenter is called Power the Future; a program in which students use the engineering design process to solve problems, large and small.
-Students learn about engineering practices as well as energy and power through a hands-on windmill building activity, and have free time to explore the museum.
+The KDT! program at the Sciencenter is called Power the Future, a program in which students use the engineering design process to build model wind turbines.
+In addition to the engineering program, students have free time to explore the museum in chaperone groups.

 Pre-Trip Activities/Lessons

 We recommend watching the SciGirls episode, “Puppet Power”, to introduce your students to the engineering process.
 In this episode, a group of students must build prototypes, cooperate, and improve their designs to build a large puppet for a parade.
-This episode is available to stream on the SciGirls Video Page
+The full episode is available to stream via PBS: https://www.pbs.org/video/scigirls-puppet-power/

 During Your Trip

-The Sciencenter has developed an optional Scavenger Hunt for chaperones to use while exploring the museum with your students.
-This optional tool is meant to guide student groups to different parts of the museum, and to build on the ideas presented in the Power the Future program.
-Scavenger Hunt
+We have developed an optional Scavenger Hunt for chaperones to use while exploring the museum with your students.
+This tool is meant to guide student groups to different parts of the museum, and to build on the ideas presented in the Power the Future program.
+The scavenger hunt questions are available to print on page 4 of this document.

 Post-Trip Reflection

-• After your trip - either on the bus ride back to school or back in the classroom - you may find it helpful to reflect with your students on what they accomplished during the engineering workshop.
-These questions will help to draw out the lesson's connections to the Next Generation Science Standards.
+After your trip - either on the bus ride back to school or back in the classroom - you may find it helpful to reflect with your students on what they accomplished during the engineering workshop.
+These questions will help to draw out the lesson's connections to performance expectations.
 Reflection Questions

 Post-Trip Ideas

-• Post-Trip Activity 1: We recommend watching the SciGirls episode, “Blowin' in the Wind”, to continue the discussion with your students about wind power and renewable energy.
+We recommend watching the SciGirls episode, “Blowin' in the Wind”, to continue the discussion with your students about wind power and renewable energy.
 In this episode, a group of students design and build wind turbines after seeing a need for a clean power source.
 They then measure the energy output of their turbine and use it to power a birdbath.
-This episode is available to stream on the SciGirls Video Page
+The full episode is available to stream via PBS: https://www.pbs.org/video/scigirls-tpt-blowin-wind-full-episode/

 Learning the discourse/language used by a discipline is important for children.
 Here is a link to a document titled "Talk Like a Scientist/Engineer".